Common Wild Rose

 - Sun to shade.
 Moist to drier soils

 - Hardy to USDA Zone 5 Native to much of the west, from Alaska to northern California and east to the Rocky Mountains.
+Wide spread west of the Cacades, less common eastward.
+Grows in a wide variety of habitats, from sea level to mid elevations.
+Needs sun but tolerates some shade, often growing along forest edges, shrubby wetlands, meadows, prairies, and pastures.
 Several supspecies identified.

 - nutkana: variant of Nootka, name of the Native Peoples inhabiting Vancouver Island in British Columbia and northwest Washington

-- Corvallis: Bruce Starker Park, wetland north of the pond along multi-use path
+- Corvallis: Bruce Starker Park, wetland south of the pond along multi-use path